Proposed Rules of Practice and Procedure

 This page is intended as an overview of the proposed Rules of Practice and Procedure, to facilitate meaningful consultation in advance of their final approval.

-Collective management societies, rights holders, representatives of creators and of users of copyright, as well as the general public are invited to submit comments on the proposed text by July 18, 2022.
+Collective management societies, rights holders, representatives of creators and of users of copyright, as well as the general public were invited to submit comments on the proposed text by July 18, 2022.
+The consultation period has concluded.
+The final version of the Rules will be published in the coming months.

 The proposed text, the Regulatory Impact Assessment Statement and information on the filing of submissions can be found in the Canada Gazette.